Towards a Hands-Free Query Optimizer through Deep Learning: Learning-based Query Optimization: Research Challenges

 \sparagraph{Performance Evaluation Overhead} An often-unstated assumption made by many \DRL algorithms is that the reward of an action can be determined in constant time -- e.g., that determining the performance of an agent for a particular episode in which the agent performs poorly is no more time-consuming than calculating the reward for an episode in which the agent performs well.
 For example, the time to determine the current score of a player in a video game does not change based on whether or not the score is high or low.
-If the latency of an execution plan is used a reward signal, this assumption does not hold: poor execution plans can take \emph{significantly} longer to evaluate than good execution plans (hours vs.~seconds).
+If the latency of an execution plan is used as a reward signal, this assumption does not hold: poor execution plans can take \emph{significantly} longer to evaluate than good execution plans (hours vs.~seconds).
 Since traditional \DRL algorithms start with no information, their initial policies cannot be better than random choice, which will often result in very poor plans~\cite{howgood}.
-Hence, a naive \DRL approach that simply uses query latency as the reward signal would take a prohibitive amount of time to converge to good results.\footnote{{We have confirmed this experimentally by swapping the reward signal in ReJOIN~\cite{rejoin} with query latency.
-The initial query plans produced were so sub-optimal that they could not be executed in any reasonable amount of time.}}
+Hence, a naive \DRL approach that simply uses query latency as the reward signal would take a prohibitive amount of time to converge to good results.\footnote{ We confirmed this experimentally by using query latency as the reward signal in ReJOIN.
+The initial query plans produced could not be executed in any reasonable amount of time.}

 \nextSec